|General Membership Meeting - |

 |General Membership Meeting - February 2013||Native Plants in the Urban Garden|

 On Thursday, February 7, 2013 Ruth Vrebensky, Advanced Master Gardener and owner of Oakland Wildflower Farm wowed our group a presentation on Native Plants in the Urban Garden.
-Download a copy of the Growing Wildflowers in Your Yard handout from her presentation and visit her Oakland Wildflower Farm Web site for more valuable information on native plants.
+Visit her Oakland Wildflower Farm Web site for more valuable information on native plants.

 General Membership Meeting - January 2013